 Understanding Home Appraisal Values

-A home appraisal is the lender’s assurance that what you’re paying for a house isn’t beyond the worth of the house.
-The lender will send in a trained appraiser who assesses not only the home but also nearby comparable homes to determine a market price for the home you agreed to buy.
+A home appraisal is the lender’s assurance that what you’re paying for a house isn’t beyond the house’s worth.
+So to assess the loan-to-value ratio, the lender will send in a trained, unbiased appraiser who estimates the home and nearby comparable homes to determine a market price for the home you agreed to buy.

-If their appraisal value is lower than what you agreed to pay, you’ve got a problem.
-Not a problem without solutions.
-So read on.
+If their appraisal value is widely different than what you agreed to pay, you’ve got a problem.
+However, this is not a problem without solutions.

 Low Home Appraisals Do Happen

 While not a common occurrence, lower appraisal issues do come up.
-This is especially true in hot markets, multiple bid situations or when a home offers an interesting attribute that doesn’t add to the appraised value.
-This could include the home’s history, perhaps a celebrity or political figure lived there.
+This is especially true in hot markets, multiple bid situations or when a home offers an exciting attribute that doesn’t add to the appraised value.
+This could include the home’s history; perhaps a celebrity or political figure lived there.
 While interesting, that won’t increase the home’s value.

 So, what determines a home appraisal value?

-Appraisals are based upon the condition of the home, the attributes of the home (number of bedrooms, bathrooms, finished square footage, garage, and other standard details), and the size of the property.
-Some home upgrades can increase the appraisal value, even things like furnace replacement or a new roof, but not everything applies.
-Provide the appraiser with a list of all upgrades to get the highest appraisal value possible.
+Appraisals are based upon the home’s condition, the attributes of the house (number of bedrooms, bathrooms, finished square footage, garage, and other standard details), and the size of the property.
+Some home upgrades can increase the appraisal value, like furnace replacement or a new roof, but not everything applies.
+Be sure to provide the appraiser with a list of all upgrades to get the highest appraisal value possible.

 What To Do When a Home Appraisal is Too Low

 What happens when the appraisal is lower than your offer?
 Is the deal dead?
-It might be, but you do have options to pursue.
+It might be, but there are options you can still pursue.
 Try these before you give up on your dream home.

 Check for Errors

 An appraisal is less about opinion and more about facts.
 That said, mistakes can be made.
 Perhaps a room was mismeasured or missed altogether.
-Maybe inaccurate comparables were pulled.
+Maybe inaccurate comparable sales were pulled.
 It’s even possible a comma was misplaced or a number written down incorrectly.
 Appraisals are done by people, and people make mistakes.
-So start by seeing if any clear errors can be found in the appraisal.
+So start by checking for any clear errors that can be found in the appraisal.

 Get a Second Opinion

 Work with your realtor to pull comparables and market reports to support your proposed offer.
-Make a case why the appraisal missed the current market value.
-If it was a situation of multiple offers, ask the seller if they can provide the other submitted purchase agreements to further build your case.
+Make a case for why the appraisal missed the current market value.

 Lower the Offer